msalibian/STAT406/Lecture1/README.md

     ## Multiple R-squared:  0.8603, Adjusted R-squared:  0.788
     ## F-statistic:  11.9 on 15 and 29 DF,  p-value: 1.328e-08

+The fit appears to be routine, and reasonable (why? what did I check to come to this conclusion?).

+### A new focus: prediction

+This course will be primarily concerned with making (good) predictions for cases (data points) that we may have not observed yet (future predictions).
+This is a bit different from the focus of other Statistics courses you may have taken.
+You will see later in the course that what you learned in other Statistics courses (e.g. trade-offs between flexibility and stability of different models, uncertainty and standard techniques to reduce it, etc.) will prove to be critical for building good predictions.

-In the rest of this note we will compare the quality of this model's predictions with those of a simpler (smaller) linear model with only 5 predictors.
+As a simple example, in the rest of this note we will compare the quality of this model's predictions with those of a simpler (smaller) linear model with only 5 predictors.
 For this illustrative example, we will not worry about how these 5 explanatory variables were selected, however, this will play a **critical** role later in the course).

 We now fit this **reduced** model and look at the estimated parameters and diagnostic plots